Addiction-recovery carers need to see and be with each other again, to pick up vibes, support and be supported.

 The event is not only about the presenters and their information (wonderful as both are).

-This year, more than ever, people need connection, hugs and hope.
+More than ever, people need personal connection, face-to-face catchups, and hope.

 Deadline for nominations: 1 July 2020 Awards Dinner: 14 September 2020